 After Boeing Airplane Accidents, Customers Express Airline Safety Concerns

-On behalf of The Johnston Law Firm, LLC posted in Personal Injury on March 27, 2019
+On behalf of The Johnston Law Firm, P.C. posted in Personal Injury on March 27, 2019

 While flying is often cited as one of the safest ways to travel, it is hard to ignore the headlines when a serious accident does occur.
 While airplane crashes are not common, other issues onboard can result in serious personal injuries.
 In the aftermath of the Ethiopian plane crash that killed more than 150 people, we explore the dangers flyers face.